KarishmaChauhan1996/Movie-Recommender-System/README.md

 We transform these textual features into numerical vectors using methods like TF-IDF Vectorization or Count Vectorization.

-To measure how similar two movies are, we use the Cosine Similarity technique from scikit-learn
+To measure how similar two movies are, we use the Cosine Similarity technique from scikit-learn.

+### Steps
+- Import cosine_similarity from scikit-learn
+- Calculate Similarity Matrix: After vectorizing the movie features (stored in vector), we compute pairwise similarities.
+- Find Movie Index: To recommend movies similar to a specific movie, we first find its index in the dataset.
+- Define Recommendation Function: We create a recommend() function that:

+Takes the movie title as input

+Finds its corresponding index

+Retrieves similarity scores with all other movies

+Sorts the movies by similarity in descending order

+Prints the top 5 similar movie title